 If you want to get yourself and your family in the festive spirit this weekend and enjoy some time at home – create your own festive movie marathon with 3-4 of your favorite festive flicks.
 You can set up the living room to be as cosy as possible by hanging some fairy lights, lighting candles, and blacking out the windows with paper.
 Break out the cushions and blankets and even set up a cosy seating space on the floor.
 Then lay out a movie feast of popcorn, nachos, sweets and crisps and grab some beers to enjoy the night!

 Decorate the tree in style

 The day when you finally get to put up and decorate the Christmas tree can be one of the most festive of the whole year, and you can make a night out of it.
 Putting up your tree is a great excuse to grab some pizzas, get a Christmas film on and have a lovely night in getting into the spirit of the season.

 Drop off gifts

-It is not easy to see our families at the moment and many of us aren’t allowed to see family inside homes or gardens; however it doesn’t mean you can’t still say hello.
+It is not easy to see our families at the moment and many of us aren’t allowed to see family inside homes or gardens; however it doesn’t mean you can’t still say hello and give them gifts.
 Take the chance this Christmas to visit family and drop off gifts at the end of the driveway and enjoy seeing their reactions to them.
+Nothing is more exciting than seeing your loved one opening the gifts you got them, whether that is a box of bhoma jewelry, toys, or even a new outfit.
 It is a simple gesture but it can be exactly what you need in this difficult time during COVID.

 Make the most of every minute of this Christmas, even if it cannot be as extravagant as usual.
 Take the time to connect with loved ones, spend time at home, and make every day feel special.